blair-aitken/lane_detection/README.md

 Before you can measure lane position, there are two short setup steps:

-1. Calibrate the camera (to remove lens distortion).
+- Calibrate the camera (to remove lens distortion).
-2. Generate a homography (to convert video pixels into real-world road distances).
+- Generate a homography (to convert video pixels into real-world road distances).

 #### Calibrate Your Camera

 Every camera bends the image a little (distortion).
 Calibration removes this so measurements are accurate.

-**What to do:**
 - Print `chessboard_A4.png` on A4 paper.
 - Mount flat on stiff cardboard or foam board (no bending).
 - Take 10–15 photos with your camera: